 6) Aruba’s currency is the Aruban florin which is worth about 0.56 US Dollars.
 It is so rare that you might need to find a specialised currency provider like World First to be able to buy it.

-7) The crime rate in Aruba is seriously low.
+7) The crime rate in Aruba is pretty low.
 It is one of the safest islands in the Caribbean.
 Obviously still use your common sense, don’t do anything ridiculous like hang around in dark alleys alone at night.
 But in general there is not much to worry about.

 8) Carnival in Aruba is a BIG DEAL.
 It’s not just Brazil!
 There’s parades, Carnival Queen elections, dance competitions and more.
 So if you’re in Aruba in February, make sure to attend one of the many Carnival events.